 Here’s why this doesn’t work: first of all, this isn’t how the system works – if things are running out-of-sync, you probably have them in the wrong order; secondly, that few seconds of waiting that now causes your programs to work the way you want them to will eventually stop working as the system gets bigger (i.e., when it goes into your Production system).
 So, the Wait() command isn’t really a fix, at all, and the entire house of cards will eventually come tumbling down.

 For those who might think that, as long as it’s working, what’s the harm, I say this – if the way the system was forced into working was by throwing in these commands then, when it stops working, a lot of this code will have to be rewritten.
+Here is a link to read more about the LabWare LIMS and some of its issues.

 The bottom line is this: some people are fine knowing they’ll eventually have to rewrite all that code.
 It’s job security.
 I understand that not everyone works toward putting the best system in but more toward thinking about how they can keep getting services from the customer and charging the most.
 For everyone else, for anyone that is trying to put in a maintainable system that will work for the long-term, pretend you never heard of the Wait() command and move along.